(See also Overview of Arrhythmias.)

 Several different mutations are involved, most affecting the SCN5A gene that encodes the alpha-subunit of the voltage-dependent cardiac sodium channel.
 Typically, patients have no structural heart disease.
 Nevertheless, relationships with other genetic and acquired structural heart diseases are increasingly being recognized, as are overlap syndromes with long QT syndrome type 3 and with arrhythmogenic right ventricular dysplasia (ARVD).

 Diagnosis should be considered in patients with unexplained cardiac arrest or syncope or a family history of such.
-Role of electrophysiologic testing is currently unclear and is the subject of debate.
+Role of electrophysiologic testing is currently unclear.

 Patients presenting with syncope and patients resuscitated from arrest should receive an implantable cardioverter-defibrillator.

 Best treatment of Brugada syndrome in patients diagnosed based on ECG changes and family history is unclear, although they do have increased risk of sudden death.